bymattlee/bymattlee-11ty-starter/README.md

 * Place source favicon in `src/assets/favicons` as `favicon.png`
 * Place source touch icon in `src/assets/favicons` as `touch-icon.png`
 * Favicons, touch icons and associated files are generated to the `dist/assets/favicons` directory
-* Markup is generated to `src/html/partials/global/favicons.njk`
+* Markup is generated to `src/site/_includes/partials/global/favicons.njk`

 ##### SVGS
 * Place all SVG files in the `src/assets/svg` directory
 * They will then be optimized and added to a sprite at `dist/assets/svg/sprite.svg`
+* SVGs can be displayed with the SVG macro at `src/site/_includes/marcos/marco.njk`

 ##### Other Assets
 * All assets (fonts, videos, swfs, etc) under `src/assets` will be copied to `dist/assets` on build